Yoticc/FastBitmap/README.md

-Just bitmap wrapper for speed using SetPixel and GetPixel
+Just a bitmap wrapper for speedly using SetPixel and GetPixel

-As example use:
+As example of using:
 ```
 // Needded usings
 using FastBitmapUtils;